firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 After setting up a Firebolt driver, submit a query to verify connectivity and validate your credentials.

-The following code example establishes a connection to a Firebolt database using a service account's credentials, runs a simple `SELECT` statement, retrieves and prints the result:
+Submitting a query through a Firebolt drivers and SDKs have similar formats.
+The following code example shows how to establish a connection to a Firebolt database using a service account's credentials, runs a simple `SELECT` statement, retrieves and prints the result using the [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}).
+For other languages, consult the specific driver for details.

 ```python
 from firebolt.db import connect